-Sentiment Analysis is when a piece of text is categorized as either positive, negative, or neutral.
+Sentiment Analysis is when a piece of text is categorized as wither positive, negative, or neutral.
 Traced back to the 1950s, this form of analysis has continually evolved to mirror the ever-advancing changes in technology.

-Yet, despite its benefits to computer science, it has tainted the text analytics industry.
+Yet, despite the benefits to computer science, it has tainted the text analytics industry.
 Why?
 Because sentiment analysis is not always accurate and cannot reveal actionable insights.
 If it does not deliver actionable insights, then it does not deliver true value.

 - Text analytics companies struggle to get over 85% accuracy because, as individuals, we rarely agree on the sentiment of a particular passage of text.